Last Updated on July 28, 2022 by Michelle Ball

 Law On Hacking Violations?

-The main laws on school suspensions and expulsions start at California Education Code section 48900.
+The main laws on school suspensions and expulsions start at California Education Code 48900.
 There is no legal code directly prohibiting hacking, but students with electronic hacking allegations could conceivably be in trouble for theft, bullying, school disruption, harassment or otherwise.

 Student expulsion lawyer Michelle Ball helps parents and students with suspension, expulsion, and discipline issues as well as free speech matters.
 Located in Sacramento California, attorney Michelle Ball can assist students all over the state, including in Berkeley, Oakland, Roseville, Marysville, Fresno, Irvine, Davis, and many other locations.